danintel/sawtooth-faq/glossary.rst

     Zero Message Queue.
 A message transport API available on Linux; used by Sawtooth Validator nodes ZKP
     Zero Knowledge Proof.
-One party proving they know a value *x* without conveying *x*
+One party proving they know a value *x* without conveying *x* zkSNARKS
+    Zero Knowledge Succinct Non-interactive Arguments of Knowledge, which allow proof of correctness, given public and private input

 [PREVIOUS_ | HOME_ | NEXT_]